-Google Apps for Education is the preferred platform at Glenfield College.
-This allows us to be able to share information within the college and beyond.
-Google Apps for Education is a cloud-based platform that allows users to create and share documents on-line making the information available at school, as well as at home, as long as there is an internet connection.
-Google Apps for Education is free for schools and does not contain advertising anywhere within it.
-Many New Zealand schools are using Google Apps, including some of our feeder Intermediate schools, as well as many of the world's universities.
+Google Workspace for Education is the preferred platform at Glenfield College.
+This allows us to share information within the college and beyond.
+Google Workspace for Education is a cloud-based platform that allows users to create and share documents online, making the information available at school and home, as long as there is an internet connection.
+Google Workspace for Education is free for schools and does not contain advertising anywhere within it.
+Many New Zealand schools use Google Workspace for Education, including some of our feeder Intermediate schools and many of the world's universities.

-What does this mean for the students?
+What Does This Mean for the Students?

-- Students will be given a school Google email account with their own password. - Students will be able to collaborate on documents with other students and staff. - Students will be expected to be responsible digital citizens, their work and communication through the Google platform will be able to be tracked. - When students leave Glenfield College their Google account will be deleted.
+- Students will be provided with a school Google email account with a personalised password. - Students will be able to collaborate on documents with other students and staff. - Students will be expected to be responsible digital citizens, and their work and communication through the Google platform will be able to be tracked. - When students leave Glenfield College, their Google accounts will be deleted.